 There’s excitement in the admissions process.
-It’s motivating to get emails from law schools, consider where you might spend the next three years, and to think about building your professional network and to start your legal career.
+It’s motivating to get emails from law schools, consider where you might spend the next three years, and think about starting your legal career.
 For many applicants, financing law school is a more daunting process and becomes secondary.
-I remember how my financial aid co-workers often felt unheralded during open houses, admitted student days, and the application process in general.
+My financial aid co-workers often felt unheralded during open houses, admitted student days, and the application process in general.
 However, the financial aid piece is a necessary aspect of law school enrollment and one that benefits you most if you consider it early on in the process, not just at the end.

 Gift Aid (money received from the school that you are not required to repay)

 - Merit scholarships* – based on your “merit," primarily your LSAT and GPA

 - Need-based grants – based on your need and determined by completion of your FAFSA and, for some schools, the CSS Profile

 - Outside scholarships (ex. from state or county bar associations) – you will need to search for these and see where you may qualify.
 Many law school/university financial aid offices have websites that list options.

 *Note: Yale, Stanford, and Harvard have not offered merit scholarships in past years, only need-based aid.
 Federal Work Study (FWS) – many law schools offer this as part of your financial aid package.
 If you qualify for FWS, you would work in an approved part-time work-study position and earn a paycheck.

 Veterans Benefits – If you are a veteran or dependent of a veteran, check on your GI Bill Tier eligibility for law study and also research Yellow Ribbon universities.